fregu856/2D_detection/README.md

 preprocess_data.py:
 - ASSUMES: that all KITTI training images have been placed in data_dir/KITTI/data_object/training/image_2, that all corresponding labels have been placed in data_dir/KITTI/data_object/training/label_2 and that data_dir/KITTI/data_tracking/testing/image_02 contains the 0000, 0001, 0004 and 0012 sequence directories.
-- DOES: script for performing all neccesary preprocessing of images and labels.
+- DOES: script for performing all necessary preprocessing of images and labels.
 *****

 model.py:
-- ASSUMES: that preprocessing_data.py has already been run (or atleast that caffemodel_weights.pkl has been placed in 2D_detection/data).
+- ASSUMES: that preprocessing_data.py has already been run (or at least that caffemodel_weights.pkl has been placed in 2D_detection/data).
 - DOES: contains the SqueezeDet_model class.
 *****